-If the distance from the inside edge of the outside through travel lane is at least 19 feet and no observable parking demand exists during the peak period, or parking is prohibited, right turning vehicles may be assumed to utilize this "unofficial" right turn lane.
+If width of the outside through travel lane is at least 19 feet and no observable parking demand exists during the peak period, or parking is prohibited, right turning vehicles may be assumed to utilize this "defacto" right-turn lane.
 Otherwise, all right turn traffic shall be assigned to the outside through lane.
-If an exclusive right turn lane exists and right turn on red is permitted at that location, a 15 percent increase in capacity of the right turn lane may be assumed.
-If a free right turn exists (right turns do not have to stop for the signal) a flow rate of 1700 vehicles per hour may be assumed for it.
-The analysis shall account for all right turning traffic, none shall be ignored.
-Any need for signal overlaps shall be clearly stated.
+If a free right turn exists (right turns do not have to stop for the signal) then this movement can be assumed to have unlimited capacity.
+For locations with right-turn overlaps the right-turn traffic volumes may be reduced by 75% of the corresponding opposing left-turn volume per lane.